 4 Ways To Prevent Stubble Rash After Kissing

 As with all of our “tips and tricks” list remember, not all of these will work for you or your partner.

 The best thing to do would be to just try them all out.
 In fact, most of them are just good general hygiene practices.

 1. Grow it a little longer

-It’s generally accepted that the shorter the beard hairs, the worse the irritation.
+It’s generally accepted that the shorter the beard hairs, the pricklier they feel.
 Although all beard lengths can cause trouble, stubble is the main culprit when it comes to “stubble rash”.
 I mean, it’s even in the name.

 So even a man that does his best to shave it all off every morning can still cause problems for his partner.
 This is because even a light 5 o’clock shadow can scratch and scrape.

 One way to combat this is to simply let your beard grow a little longer.
 You may have been owning the “permanent 5 o’clock shadow” up until now.
 Try growing it out to the “heavy stubble” range (i.e nearer the 5mm mark) and see if it improves things.